EDS312 Research Methods

 The course addresses methodological issues and develops competence and skills related to research methods relevant to the three master's programs M-IES, M-IDS, and M-IR, with main emphasis on social science methods.
-In addition to preparing students for their own master's thesis work, it aims to provide a theoretical understanding of qualitative and quantitative approaches to research design, sampling, data collection, and analysis, and of their epistemological underpinnings.
+In addition to preparing students for their own master's thesis work, it aims to provide a theoretical understanding of qualitative and quantitative approaches to research design, sampling, data collection, and analysis, and of their epistemological underpinnings and pre-analytical assumptions.
 In relation to this, issues of interdisciplinary and combining quantitative and qualitative approaches are discussed.
+Data collection methods and research design formats include qualitative interviewing, observation, text analysis (content, discourse analysis), case study research and ethnography, archive research and document analysis, quantitative survey research, use of visual methods and action/participatory research.
 The course offers a basic introduction to the use of the statistics software program R.

 Knowledge, competence: The student has a good understanding of main qualitative and quantitative research tools and approaches in the fields of environment, development and international relations.
 This includes